-If you’re looking to get a bit more active on your creek adventure, Yellow Beeches Creek is a hot spot for fly fishing.
-It’s also a popular place for bird watching, so bring your binoculars along as you’re paddling down the creek!
+If you’re looking to get a bit more active on your creek adventure, Yellow Breeches Creek is a hot spot for fly-fishing.
+It’s also a popular place for bird-watching, so bring your binoculars along as you paddle down the creek!

 Wildwood Nature Center

 Located in Wildwood Park, the nature center is a great way to learn about all the species native to the Susquehanna Valley.
-It encourages hands-on learning, so the kids will have fun while also offering bird watching opportunities.
+It encourages hands-on learning, so the kids will have fun while also enjoying bird-watching opportunities.

 The park also has a lake with trails surrounding it if you’re looking to go on a nature walk.
-It’s the perfect place for a photography buff, with gorgeous scenery, wildflowers, and various birds and animals.
-If you want a picture to remember, head to the lake around sunset or sunrise to capture the gorgeous colors reflecting in the water.
+It’s the perfect place for a photography buff, with gorgeous scenery, wildflowers and various birds and animals.
+If you want a picture to remember, head to the lake around sunset to capture the beautiful colors reflecting in the water.

 Harrisburg is home to some of the best restaurants in Central PA.
-The Millworks is known for its fresh, farm-to-table selection as well as a beautiful building complete with outdoor seating and a rooftop biergarten.
+The Millworks is known for its fresh, farm-to-table selection and beautiful building, complete with outdoor seating and a rooftop Biergarten.
 It’s got a great atmosphere, and all of its beer and spirits are locally sourced.
-As an added bonus, it houses a variety of local artists in the same building, so you can get a good dose of culture after you’re finished with your meal.
+As a bonus, it houses various local artists in the same building, so you can get a good dose of culture after you’ve finished your meal.

-For the thrill seekers out there, Harrisburg is located a mere 14 miles from Hersheypark.
-This world-renown theme park is filled with wild rides for every age group.
-If you’re looking to cool off on a particularly hot day, it also has a water park with water slides, a wave pool and one of the tallest splash-down rides in the world.
+For the thrill-seekers out there, Harrisburg is located a mere 14 miles from Hersheypark.
+This world-renown theme park includes a ton of wild rides for every age group.
+If you’re looking to cool off on a scorching day, it also has a water park with water slides, a wave pool and one of the tallest splash-down rides in the world.

 After your fun in the sun, head on over to Chocolate World.
-Hershey’s Chocolate Tour is a nice, calm ride to soothe your stomach after being in Hersheypark.
-Chocolate World also features activities like a chocolate tasting, 4D show and the opportunity to make your own candy bar.
+Hershey’s Chocolate Tour is a lovely, calm ride to soothe your stomach after being in Hersheypark.
+Chocolate World also features activities like a chocolate tasting, a 4D show and the opportunity to make a candy bar.
 Make sure to load up on treats in the shop before you head home.

 Boyd Big Tree Preserve

-While Harrisburg is primarily a city, head a few miles out and you’ll find some great hiking trails.
-One of the most popular groups of trails is located on Boyd Big Tree Preserve.
-The preserve offers a variety of environmental education and interpretive programs as well as guided walks.
-With 12 miles of trails, it offers the option to hike the whole thing or just do small segments ranging from half a mile to around three miles.
+While Harrisburg is primarily a city, head a few miles out, and you’ll find some great hiking trails.
+One of the most popular groups of courses is on Boyd Big Tree Preserve.
+The preserve offers various environmental education opportunities and interpretive programs as well as guided walks.
+With 12 miles of trails, it provides an option to hike the whole thing or do small segments ranging from half a mile to around 3 miles.

-Another hot spot for bird watching, this preserve is filled with deep forest birds.
-The old field on the grounds becomes filled with wildflowers and also attracts many birds, as well as butterflies.
-This provides another great photo opportunity for budding photographers.
+Another hot spot for bird-watching, this preserve is filled with deep forest birds.
+The old field on the grounds becomes filled with wildflowers in the summer and attracts many birds and butterflies.
+This scenery provides another great photo opportunity for budding photographers.

 Third In The Burg

-In order to experience some of the best food, art and shopping the area has to offer, make sure you’re in Harrisburg on the third Friday of every month.
+To experience some of the best food, art and shopping the area has to offer, make sure you’re in Harrisburg on the third Friday of every month.
 During these days, Harrisburg venues host special events ranging from music and theater to comedy, lectures and art exhibits.
-Take a stroll down any of the Harrisburg streets and find outdoor vendors, musicians and tons of food.
+Stroll down any of the Harrisburg streets and find outdoor vendors, musicians and tons of food.

-This is probably the best way to experience the culture of Harrisburg.
-Gather up your friends and head out for an awesome Friday evening or make it a planned date night.
+This event is probably the best way to experience the culture of Harrisburg.
+Gather up your friends and head out for an incredible Friday evening, or make it a planned date night.

 Pennsylvania is known as the halfway point for all Appalachian Trail through-hikers.
-If you aren’t a hardcore hiker planning on hiking the entire thing, check out the sections of it that surround Harrisburg.
+If you aren’t a hardcore hiker planning on hiking the entire thing, check out the sections of it surrounding Harrisburg.
 It’s great exercise and a fun way to enjoy the outdoors, observe nature and burn some calories.

 Pride of the Susquehanna

 This boat also gives you a beautiful view of the city as you set sail on the Susquehanna River.
-You can board the boat on City Island and take the whole family on a leisurely ride to make the most of a summer day outdoors.
+You can board it on City Island and take the whole family on a leisurely ride to make the most of a summer day outdoors.

 Regardless of the season, it’s always awesome to visit an orchard.
-Depending on what’s in season, you can take the liberty of picking your own fruits, like strawberries and apples.
-In addition, Strites provides community-supported agriculture, a bakery, locally sourced dairy, grass-fed beef and so much more.
-You could truly spend an entire day here exploring everything it has to offer.
+Depending on what’s in season, you can take the liberty of picking fruits, like strawberries and apples.
+Strites Orchard also provides community-supported agriculture, a bakery, locally sourced dairy, grass-fed beef and so much more.
+You could spend an entire day here exploring everything it has to offer.

 Harrisburg has so much going on, especially outdoors.
-Take advantage of the great summer weather and take the time to explore the city and its surroundings.
+Please take advantage of the great summer weather and take the time to explore the city and its surroundings.